faultyagatha/custom-web-framework-ts/README.md

 - helps render a group of related models into HTML

 #### **User class:**
-- privides a simple example of extending model class, creating a collection of users, and customising templates for rendering into HTML
+- provides a simple example of extending model class, creating a collection of users, and customising templates for rendering into HTML